-He reported that the village had up to 6,000 soldiers.
-That indicates that the Anishinabe poulation of western North Dakota, was well over 30,000 and this fortified civilized Anishinabe city, was the largest one in western North Dakota.
-Before the Americans commenced to attack the village, they attempted to negotiate with Anishinabe ogimak first.
+He reported their village had up to 6,000 soldiers.
+That indicates a large Anishinabe poulation in western North Dakota.
+Before American Soldiers commenced to attack their village, they attempted to negotiate with Anishinabe ogimak first.
 However, an event occurred before this battle which actually led to this indecisive battle.
-A white invader who was a topographical engineer was killed by 3 Anishinabe soldiers.
-American soldiers captured the 3 Anishinabe soldiers who killed the white man who was tresspassing on Anishinabe land and executed them then beheaded them and had their heads placed on poles to further entice the already enraged Anishinabek into fighting them.
-Negotiations, as all would expect, ended in failure, which led Brigadier General Sully to order his 2,500 soldiers to attack the Anishinabe stronghold.
+A white invader who was a topographical engineer was killed by 3 Anishinabe Soldiers.
+American Soldiers captured those 3 Anishinabe Soldiers who killed that white man who was tresspassing on Anishinabe land and executed them, then beheaded them and had their heads placed on poles to further entice already enraged Anishinabek into fighting them.
+Negotiations, as all would expect, ended in failure, which led Brigadier General Sully to order his 2,500 soldiers to attack that Ojibway stronghold.

-According to historians the American army eventually forced the Anishinabe soldiers to abandon their positions and flee for safety, which broke the Anishinabe resistance.
+According to historians, American Soldiers eventually forced Anishinabe Soldiers to abandon their positions and flee for safety, which broke Anishinabe resistance.
 However, that is not true.
-The white invaders attacked a civilized Anishinabe city and were repelled.
-Anishinabe soldiers were brave enough to leave the safety of their fortified city and battle the white invaders.
-Once they left their fortified city, they gave battle and drove the white invaders who knew they were outnumbered, away from their city.
-American casualties in the battle were 15 killed and wounded.
+White invaders attacked a civilized Anishinabe city and were repelled.
+Anishinabe Soldiers were brave enough to leave safety of their fortified city and battle American Soldiers.
+Once they left their fortified city, they gave battle and drove those American Soldiers, who knew they were outnumbered, away from their city.
+American casualties in this battle were 15 killed and wounded.
 Anishinabe casualties were 31 killed and wounded.
-The Americans had forced their way into Anishinabe controlled western North Dakota, but the war was not over.
+Americans had forced their way to Anishinabe controlled western North Dakota, but this war was not over.
 They soon established forts to station their soldiers.
-Their goal was to protect the white invaders who were using the Missouri River to invade eastern Montana.
+Their goal was to protect white invaders who were using Missouri River to invade eastern Montana.